https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 Where to look

-With today's technology finding patterns is unlimited!
-But, if you are an old fashion gal like me and like the book form you can go to any craft store such as Michaels, Joannes, or Hobby Lobby, which are the popular ones near me, or any Super Store like, Walmart or Target, that has a craft section.
+With today's technology, the possibilities for finding patterns are endless!
+However, if you're someone who prefers the traditional book format, you can visit any craft store like Michaels or Hobby Lobby, which are popular options near me, or head to a superstore like Walmart or Target that has a craft section.
 You can find an array of different craft books including crochet like the one featured in the pic on the right----->

 If you are not able to get to a physical store, or just don't want to, you can shop online.